telferang/tp/docs/UserGuide.md

 #### 3. List all expenses: `list expenses`
 List the summary of expenses.
 User could additionally specify which summary type the would like to view.
 A final line of total expenses based on summary type will be shown to users.

-Note:
-- Only inputs for months are accepted.
-Any input using date or year are not accepted.
-- If any invalid identifiers are given (eg. y/YYYY or d/DD/MM/YYYY), it will ignore these identifiers.

 Format:
 1. `list expenses`
 2. `list expenses [m/MONTH]`
 3. `list expenses [m/MONTH] [c/CATEGORY]`

-* The `CATEGORY` (Optional) is the summary type to search for expenses with the specified category
+* The `CATEGORY` (Optional) is the summary type to search for expenses with the specified category.
 * The `MONTH` (Optional) is the summary type to search for expenses in the specified month in the format of`m/mm/yyyy`.

+Note:
+* Only inputs for months are accepted.
+Any input using date or year are not accepted.
+* If any invalid identifiers are given (eg. y/YYYY or d/DD/MM/YYYY), it will ignore these identifiers.

 Example of usage:
 `list expenses`